Fort Chambray: French invasion and occupation

 Fort Chambray saw its first use during the French invasion of Malta in June 1798.
 When the French landed on Gozo, many inhabitants took refuge within Chambray, bringing their livestock with them.
 At the time, the fort was commanded by the knight de Megrigny, and it was armed with 72 pieces of artillery.
 The fort initially offered some resistance, but it capitulated after the French General Jean Reynier posted three companies in front of the fort, and issued a proclamation ordering its garrison to surrender.
 The Gozitans who had taken refuge returned to their homes with their cattle.

 Following its capture, Fort Chambray was manned by a French garrison.
 On 3 September, a day after the Maltese uprising began in Mdina, the Gozitans revolted against the French, and quickly took over the island except for Fort Chambray and the Cittadella.
 On 28 October 1798, Gozitan rebels led by Saverio Cassar and British marines led by Captain Cresswell attacked the fort, and it capitulated on the following day.
-Other, probably more reliable, sources says that Fort Chambray was abandoned by French soldiers during the night of 16 and 17 September.
+Other, probably more reliable, sources say that Fort Chambray was abandoned by French soldiers during the night of 16 and 17 September.